 You should keep them hooked by offering different options for engagement.
 Like DogVacay does.

-They definitely hold the reader’s attention with their copy.
+They grab the reader's attention with their copy.
 They also offer plenty of options—quizzes, videos, and products.
 Be it knowing more about the brand, engaging with their content, or making a purchase, their subscribers are sure to remain involved.

 10. Stand out by making it interactive